AmomentOfMusic/Zotero_scrivener_picker_windows/README.md

 4. Unzip the folder

 5. Place this folder somewhere out of the way (a.k.a somewhere you won't accidentally delete it someday).
-I suggest leaving it in the Scrivener folder located at C:\Program Files (x86)\Scrivener but it doesn't actually matter, as long as you can find it later
+I suggest leaving it in the Documents folder located at C:\Users\%UserName%\Documents\ but it doesn't actually matter, as long as you can find it later

-6. In scrivener, open the **Options** window (F12).
-Under the **general** tab, click on *choose* under the *bibliography/citation Manager* section.

-7. Navigate to wherever you previously placed the folder.
-This will appear empty at first.
-Click on the dropdown menu to change file type, to display **.lnk** files.

-8. Select the file named **zotpick-scannablecite - Shortcut.lnk** and press okay.
+6. Select the file named **zotpick-scannablecite - Shortcut.lnk** and press okay.
 Exit the Options window.

 9. Cite away!
 You should now be able to call the picker by using the keyboard shortcut for bibliogrphy/citation set by Scrivener.
 If Zotero is not already open, this script will launch the application in a minimized window.
 The picker will launch once the betterbibtex plugin is fully loaded, which might take a couple of seconds.
 You can check what the keyboard shortcut preset is by clicking the **Format** menu and seeing what is listed next to **bibliography/citations.** Search for the source you need by typing in author name or title, as you would using word or libreoffice plugin.
 You can also add a colon and a number to include the page number.
 Press enter when you are done.
 Voilà!